BhuvanSaravanan/Zara-Sales-Analysis/README.md

 # Executive Summary
+We sold 459,573 units, generating $38,988,477 in total revenue, with customers paying an average price of $86 per unit.
+Our portfolio consists of 252 product collections, including 218 men’s clothing collections and 34 women’s clothing collections.
+However, 123 products underperformed, with sales volumes falling below the average of 1,824 units per product.

 Male customers spend significantly more on promoted products, while female customers show stronger engagement with non-promotional offerings.
 End-cap promotions outperform aisle and front-of-store placements, delivering higher visibility and stronger incremental sales.